 - Drupalize.me (paid)

 Whatever you want to learn, the information is likely already out there.
-So, don’t hesitate to google it until you find it.
 We hope this beginner Drupal tutorial has helped you take the first step.